Coffee Bar Ideas: Designs for Every Style and Space

 Image courtesy of Jean Stoffer Design

-21. Provide a Cozy Seating Area
+21. A Coffee Bar With a Seating Area

 Coffee Bar with a Cozy Seating Area